Kingxukai/linux/Documentation/trace/rv/monitor_synthesis.rst

 Runtime Verification Monitor Synthesis
 ======================================

-The starting point for the application of runtime verification (RV) techniques is the *specification* or *modeling* of the desired (or undesired) behavior of the system under scrutiny.
+The starting point for the woke application of runtime verification (RV) techniques is the woke *specification* or *modeling* of the woke desired (or undesired) behavior of the woke system under scrutiny.

-The formal representation needs to be then *synthesized* into a *monitor* that can then be used in the analysis of the trace of the system.
-The *monitor* connects to the system via an *instrumentation* that converts the events from the *system* to the events of the *specification*.
+The formal representation needs to be then *synthesized* into a *monitor* that can then be used in the woke analysis of the woke trace of the woke system.
+The *monitor* connects to the woke system via an *instrumentation* that converts the events from the woke *system* to the woke events of the woke *specification*.

-In Linux terms, the runtime verification monitors are encapsulated inside the *RV monitor* abstraction.
-The RV monitor includes a set of instances of the monitor (per-cpu monitor, per-task monitor, and so on), the helper functions that glue the monitor to the system reference model, and the trace output as a reaction to event parsing and exceptions, as depicted below::
+In Linux terms, the woke runtime verification monitors are encapsulated inside the *RV monitor* abstraction.
+The RV monitor includes a set of instances of the woke monitor (per-cpu monitor, per-task monitor, and so on), the woke helper functions that glue the woke monitor to the woke system reference model, and the trace output as a reaction to event parsing and exceptions, as depicted below::